 Anions – These compounds include Chloride, Fluoride, Nitrate, Nitrite, and Sulfate.
 Each of these compounds has different symptoms and effects on our body.
 If enough organic and inorganic salts enter into the water system, they make the water toxic and poisonous to drink.
 Provides the Cation-Anion Balance.

-Total Metals – This includes: Aluminum, Antimony, Arsenic, Barium, Boron, Cadmium, Calcium, Chromium, Copper, Iron, Lead, Magnesium, Manganese, Potassium, Selenium, Sodium, Uranium, Zinc.
+Total Metals – This includes: Aluminum, Antimony, Arsenic, Barium, Boron, Cadmium, Calcium, Chromium, Copper, Iron, Lead, Magnesium, Manganese, Mercury, Phosphorus, Potassium, Selenium, Sodium, Uranium, Zinc.

 Arsenic: Even low amount of this can kill a human.
 You cannot smell, taste, or see arsenic in water.
 This is a common contaminant for the Northern Health Region of BC.

 Chemical and Physical: Alkalinity, Color, Electrical Conductivity, Hardness, Langelier Saturation Index, Metals Scan, Nitrogen Species (Organic N, Ammonia, Nitrate, Nitrite), pH, Total Dissolved Solids, Total Organic Carbon, Turbidity, UV Transmittance, Sulfide